-The UK spirits market is the fifth biggest by value in the world with an expenditure of £5.8bn on spirits in 2019, so it is certainly an attractive place to establish a brand in, due to the potential opportunities.
+The UK spirits market is the fifth biggest by value in the world with revenue from spirits sales in the United Kingdom in 2021 was around £8.99 billion, so it is certainly an attractive place to establish a brand in, due to the potential opportunities.
 It has relatively low barriers to entry and alcohol regulation is light compared to some other countries.

-However the UK is also a very competitive market with many domestic producers – 580 in 2019 – and many imported brands competing for space.
+However the UK is also a very competitive market with many domestic producers – 820 in 2022 according to The Office of National Statistics, and many imported brands competing for space.
 So any brand approaching the UK must have a plan, and certain things in place.

 If you are brand looking to export your spirits to the UK the first thing to check is that you can export under bond – duty suspended.
 If you have already paid duty in the country you are produced in, there will still be duty levied in the UK on your spirit.
 Your importer will be responsible for ensuring that duty is paid in the UK to the UK Government (HMRC), but you must do your due diligence to make sure that they have a bonded warehouse, a WOWGR and AWRS number.
 Duty for HMRC stamping can take place in the country of origin if you register with the UK Government and this can save time and money.